 The Programme Executive Board members are responsible for:

-Providing comments to the REDD+ Taskforce on progress of the UN-REDD Programme
+Providing comments to the REDD+ Taskforce on progress of the UN-REDD Programme.

-Reviewing, providing recommendation on and approving UN-REDD Workplans and budgets presented to them by the Taskforce and Taskforce Secretariat
+Reviewing and providing recommendation on and approving UN-REDD Workplans and budgets presented to them by the Taskforce and Taskforce Secretariat.

-Reviewing UN-REDD programme progress and assess the need for a no cost extension and its duration
+Reviewing UN-REDD Programme progress and assess the need for a no-cost extension and its duration.

-Sharing information on developments relating to REDD+ within their constituencies with the Taskforce, Taskforce Secretariat and other members of the Programme Executive Board
+Sharing information on developments relating to REDD+ within their constituencies with the Taskforce, Taskforce Secretariat and other members of the Programme Executive Board.

 Providing any written comment or request for clarification on issues of concern to the Taskforce Secretariat on behalf of their representing members.